-Alternative A- Disturbance of the soil will occur through the drilling of the well and placement of the tanks, but effects should be minimal.
-There should be no lasting adverse effects to the soil quality, stability or moisture.
-The soil structures are not fragile or unstable; soils are silty/sandy loam type.
+Alternative A- Disturbance of the soil during this project should be minimal, and long-term soil stability should be improved.
+There should be no lasting adverse effects to the soil stability or moisture.

 Alternative B-No Impact

 5. WATER QUALITY, QUANTITY AND DISTRIBUTION: